sud1010/Electric_Vehicle_Sales_Drop/README.md

 Comparing the sales growth with other scooter models will help to assess whether there is a relationship between the launch date and the sales growth experienced in the first two to three weeks.

-The email analysis will provide insights into how well the campaign engages recipients, whether they open the emails, and if they click on the provided links, helping to measure the overall impact and success of the campaign.
+The email analysis will provide insights into how well the campaign engages recipients, whether they open the emails, and click on the provided links, helping to measure the overall impact and success of the campaign.
 ### Quantifying the sales drop
 Validating the sales decline is crucial as it provides a clear understanding of the current sales performance.
 By doing so, we can identify any potential issues or trends that may be affecting sales.
 This information can then be used to make informed decisions and take necessary actions to address the decline.